 Bird Feeder Hub is reader-supported.
 When you click and buy we may earn an affiliate commission at no cost to you.

-8 Species of Woodpeckers in Florida (Detailed Pictures)
+8 Species of Woodpeckers in Florida (Pictures)

 If you read until the end I’ll even show you the biggest woodpecker in North America that would make the 9th species, but unfortunately is likely extinct.